jamischarles/autoplay_net/readme.md

 - Automating currently only work on the primary display.

 ## Questions / Bug Notifications
-If you have questiongs / problems / comments, use Github to create the issues, or contact me via this form:
+If you have questiongs / problems / comments, use Github to create the issues, or contact me via this form:<br>
 <a href="http://jamischarles.com/contact.php">http://jamischarles.com/contact.php</a>